college-254/kenyans_applying_to_us_universities/readme.md

   * :white_check_mark: Display an article's metadata on the web page.

+* :white_check_mark: Include a calendar on the home page.
+Add events related to college applications.

+* Style the website to be presentable even on mobile.

 * Generate shop data from the database.
 Implement logic for maintaining shop's inventory.

 * Support basic user accounts.
 Current students in the US should be able to sign up as mentors/collaborators.
 Applicants should be able to sign up as applicants.
 Match them up, but let the users find other means of chatting, e.g. WhatsApp.
 Don't write a messaging platform!